 The bill will also require judges to explain their final decisions in sexual assault proceedings in writing, which will make the process more open and transparent.

 Sexual assault is a form of gender-based violence and one of the most under-reported crimes in Canada.
 When I was a front-line worker, we would often say that fewer than 6% of survivors came forward, and today we have heard in the House the statistic of 5%, and so we know that this crime is truly under-reported.
-Unfortunately, gender-based violence is one of the most pervasive and deeply rooted human rights violation of our time, and we have to remember that it is 100% preventable.
+Unfortunately, gender-based violence is one of the most pervasive and deeply rooted human rights violations of our time, and we have to remember that it is 100% preventable.

-I would like to talk about the Government of Canada's co-ordinated efforts to prevent and address gender-based violence, because Bill is another important piece of a larger suite of initiatives designed to better support survivors and their families, as well as to promote a responsive legal justice system.
+I would like to talk about the Government of Canada's coordinated efforts to prevent and address gender-based violence, because Bill is another important piece of a larger suite of initiatives designed to better support survivors and their families, as well as to promote a responsive legal justice system.

 First, let me explain what gender-based violence is.